erwindouna/pyportainer/docs/index.md

 ## About
 This is an asynchronous Python client for the [Portainer API](https://docs.portainer.io/api-docs/).
 Created by [Erwin Douna](https://github.com/erwindouna).
 It is designed to be used with the [Portainer](https://www.portainer.io/) container management tool.
 This package is a wrapper around the Portainer API, which allows you to interact with Portainer programmatically.
 This also includes the Docker API.
+The API reference is the best place to look for all available methods and classes.

 ## Installation